WARNING! This review contains SPOILERS!

 I also disliked that the show left it open-ended for a possibility of them reconnecting.

-First of all, where did Jung even go for three years?
+First of all, where did Jung go for three years?
 Did he check himself into a mental institution overseas?

 If he didn’t seek medical help, wherever he went was useless.
 And why did Seol cling onto him for three years?!